sorainnosia/huggingfacedownloader/README.md

 Downloader support resume by default (if URL support it), and download will be resume on top of completed chunks, to make it better if you are intending to resume use `-p 100MB` option to slice file based on a fix resumable chunk size, you need to use this argument again during re-run.

+# Critical Bug

+Bug found in earlier version and CRC Mismatched.
+Fixed in version 1.1.0.

 ## Example

 **Download by slicing file with each slice `100MB` in case of connection drops, resume will be faster (same arguments)**